Angela-Sin/access-granted/README.md

 ```

   6. Create an email template in your EmailJS dashboard.
 This template will define the content and structure of the emails you'll send.
-  7. Write JavaScript function to send email using EmailJS.
+  7. Write a JavaScript function to send email using EmailJS.
 Below is a basic syntax for the code:

 ```
 emailjs.send(serviceID, templateID, templateParams, options);